Natalie M. Mills, LMFT

 -learn to manage their thoughts and emotions more effectively

 Why Going to Therapy Does Not Mean You are Weak or Flawed

 Most of us have a hard time asking for help.
+One of our strongest cultural values as North Americans is "taking care of business on our own," a "do it yourself" mentality.
 In fact, research shows that one of the top five barriers to seeking treatment is social stigma.
 (We have so much trouble asking for help that researchers are conducting multiple studies on it!)